opsumo/polkadot-cn-devops-priv/README.md

   First off, is the why?
 Why it is essential?

-  1. We recognize that for a would layer-1 or 2 app like development like Parachains, Parathread, Bridge, Validator, Collator, Smart Contracts, NFT, DeFi, etc starting from scratch is hard.
-So what if, there exist a pre-baked set of initial Infra as Code provisioner, Cluster, Network and Security setup that a would-be team could leverage and use to scaffold their own use-cases as a foundational building block?
+  1. We recognize that for a would be layer-1 or 2 app development like Parachains, Parathread, Bridge, Validator, Collator, Smart Contracts, NFT, DeFi, etc starting from scratch is hard.
+So what if, there exist pre-baked set of initial Infra as Code provisioner, Cluster, Network and Security setup that a would-be team could leverage and use to scaffold their own use-cases as a foundational building block?
 Imagine the win-win benefit it could give for the Polkadot Network community.
-Speed of development will certain attain greater velocities, and with it, a more lively and active community.
-For the team, again, it is speed to market.
+Speed of development could certain attain greater velocities, and with it, a more lively and active community.
+For the teams using it, again, the value is speed to market.

   2. Like in the first, what if we offer a service for a substrate-node-template to be readily provisioned in a cloud infra and all the she-bangs needed to speed-up development of other custom blockchain that will address a use case, such as DeFi, smart-contract or another cryto-tech.